jeras/TCB/doc/TCB.md

 ### Signals

-Most signals are designed to directly interface with SRAM (synchronous static RAM) ports:
+Most signals are designed to directly interface with ASIC/FPGA SRAM memories:
 - address `adr`,
 - write enable `wen` and byte enable `ben`,
 - write data `wdt` and read data `rdt`.

+Since bi-endianness support is an important part of the TCB protocol, the endianness selection signal `ndn` is listed prominently.
+It is a dynamic property of each data transfer and therefore a signal and not a parameter.

+The custom protocol extension signals, request command `cmd` and response status `sts`, do not directly affect the content of the data transfer.
+They are described in the next section.

 | signal    | width  | description |
 |-----------|--------|-------------|